syedzayyan/syedzayyan.github.io/content/posts/docking.md

 tags = ["tutorials"]
 +++

-Autodock likes it's protein and ligand file in PDBQT formats, which sort of a pain to do if you are on a MacOS machine.
+Autodock likes its protein and ligand file in PDBQT formats, which is sort of a pain to do if you are on a MacOS machine.
 Thus everything from here is Linux related.
 I have been very lucky to get access to an HPC, but you should be able to do this on a Raspberry Pi or even PythonAnywhere as they have access to bash!

 ### Downloading the protein and processing it.